shirosaidev/stocksight/README.md

 ### Kibana

 Load 'stocksight' index in Kibana.
-For index pattern you can use 'stocksight' if you only have the single index or 'stocksight-*', etc. For time-field name you will want to use one of the time fields like tweet time.
+For index pattern you can use 'stocksight' if you only have the single index or 'stocksight-*', etc. For time-field name you will want to use the date/time field 'date'.

 To import the saved exported visualizations/dashboard, go to Kibana, click on management, click on saved objects, click on the import button and import the export.json file.